-Shawn Michelle Smith studies the cultural history of photography in the United States, and race and gender in visual culture.
-She has written several books about photography and visual culture, including American Archives: Gender, Race, and Class in Visual Culture (Princeton 1999), Photography on the Color Line: W. E. B. Du Bois, Race, and Visual Culture (Duke 2004), and At the Edge of Sight: Photography and the Unseen (Duke 2013).
-She is co-author with Dora Apel of Lynching Photographs (California 2007), and co-editor with Maurice Wallace of Pictures and Progress: Early Photography and the Making of African American Identity (Duke 2012).
-Smith is guest editing a special issue of the journal MELUS on visual culture and race (June 2014), and she currently serves on the editorial board of the journal Photography and Culture.
-She has published articles in the Journal of Visual Culture, African American Review, Nka: Journal of Contemporary African Art, and the Yale Journal of Criticism, among others.
-She has been awarded fellowships from several institutions, including the Georgia O'Keeffe Museum Research Center and the Schomburg Center for Research in Black Culture.
+Shawn Michelle Smith studies the history and theory of photography, and race and gender in visual culture.
+She has written several books, including most recently At the Edge of Sight: Photography and the Unseen (Duke 2013), which won the 2014 Lawrence W. Levine Award for best book in American cultural history from the Organization of American Historians and the 2014 Jean Goldman Book Prize from the School of the Art Institute of Chicago.
+Her other books are Photography on the Color Line: W. E. B. Du Bois, Race, and Visual Culture (Duke 2004), and American Archives: Gender, Race, and Class in Visual Culture (Princeton 1999).
+She has guest edited a special issue of the journal MELUS on visual culture and race (2014), co-edited with Maurice Wallace Pictures and Progress: Early Photography and the Making of African American Identity (Duke 2012), and co-authored with Dora Apel, Lynching Photographs (California 2007).
+She currently serves on the editorial boards of Photography & Culture and ELN: English Language Notes, and in the past she has served on the editorial boards of American Literature and Frontiers: A Journal of Women Studies.
+She has published essays in several edited collections and articles in the Journal of Visual Culture, American Art, African American Review, Nka: Journal of Contemporary African Art, Yale Journal of Criticism, and Legacy: A Journal of American Women Writers, among others.
+She has been awarded fellowships from several institutions, including the Georgia O’Keeffe Museum Research Center and the Schomburg Center for Research in Black Culture.
 Smith is also a visual artist and her photo-based work has been exhibited in art galleries and university museums across the country.
-Before coming to SAIC, Smith was an Associate Professor of American Studies at Saint Louis University, and an Associate and Assistant Professor of English at Washington State University.
+Before coming to SAIC, she was an Associate Professor of American Studies at Saint Louis University, and an Associate and Assistant Professor of English at Washington State University.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.